citp/privacy-policy-historical/u/ub/uby/ubykotex.com.md

 ## Contact Us

-If you have any questions about our Privacy Policy, you can contact us via via [Contacting Us](https://web.archive.org/legal/contact_us) or phone us by calling 1-800-665-9773 (on weekdays during 8 AM to 4 PM Central Standard Time).
+If you have any questions about our Privacy Policy, [contact us here](https://web.archive.org/legal/contact-us) or call 1-800-665-9773 (weekdays during 8 AM to 4 PM Central Standard Time).
 For postal mail, please write to us at:

 Kimberly-Clark Corporation
 P.O.
 Box 2020